atljh/LoliChess/README.md

     $ python chessbot.py

 The program will wait for you to provide an image file path.
-Once the path is provided, it will recognize the chessboard, predict the positions of the pieces, and suggest the best move for the next player.
+Once the path is provided, it will recognize the chessboard, predict the positions of the pieces, and suggest the best move.

 ![Screenshot](Example.png)